rouanw/rouanw.github.io/about/index.md

 ## About me

-I'm a software developer at ThoughtWorks.
+I'm a software developer.
 I've spent the past few years working as a consultant, developing applications for clients in the financial services, health, media and education sectors.

 ### Tech stuff